charlesvissol/website-publisher/README.md

 # Markdown to PDF

+> This publishing process requires a temporary directory available.
+Some kind of Files.createTempDirectory() support.

  To convert Markdown to PDF, you must use:

 - `PublisherPdf` and its publish() method to process the conversion